-It is illegal for a debt collector to threaten to sue you or garnish your wages.
+It is illegal for a debt collector to make empty threats to sue you or garnish your wages.
 It is also unlikely PRA would sue you for a debt you may not owe or they cannot validate.
 However, debt collection agencies are known to have summoned debtors to court and garnish wages after a default judgement.
 Contacting an attorney BEFORE this could possibly happen would be a smart move.
 We’ve helped thousands of consumers fight back against unscrupulous debt collection harassers.
 Find out if we can help you too today!

 You sure can.
 Here are some past Press Releases of cases filed on our clients’ behalf at no fee to them:

 February 4, 2017.
 On behalf of our client, Lemberg Law filed a complaint in U.S. District Court, Western District of Michigan.
 The case, against Portfolio Recovery Associates , charges the debt collection agency with violating federal law and asks for $1,000 in statutory damages, plus other relief.